flamingobadger/logistic_growth/README.md

 **Logistic growth plot after logarithmic transformation**

 * As the growth curve appeared logistic, I produced a second plot that was semilog, transforming the y variable by log 10.
-In this plot, the exponential phase of logistic growth was visualised as a straight line meaning it is easier to analyse and estimate the intrinsic growth rate ($r$)
+In this plot, the exponential phase of logistic growth was visualised as a straight line making it is easier to analyse and estimate the intrinsic growth rate ($r$)

 ### Fitting linear models